jaspector

 Oxford Chapter 9 (Building Regulations) and Chapter 10 (Municipal Planning/Zoning Regulations) govern construction within the village.
 A building permit is required for erection, construction, alteration, demolition, or relocation of structures.

-1. Contact Zoning Administrator Barb Knuth at (308) 991-3687 or bknuth@q.com for pre-application guidance and to confirm zoning district requirements for the parcel.
+To apply for a building permit in Oxford, NE, follow these steps: 1.
+Contact Zoning Administrator Barb Knuth at (308) 991-3687 or bknuth@q.com for pre-application guidance and to confirm zoning district requirements for the parcel.
 2. Download the Building Permit Application from the village website or obtain it at the Village Office.
 3. Complete the application and submit it to the Village Office along with applicable fees and any required site plans or drawings.
 4. The Planning & Zoning Commission reviews the application and makes a recommendation to the Village Board.
 5. The Village Board issues final approval.
 No work may begin before approval is received.
 6. For Special Use Permits, submit the Special Use Permit Application through the same process.
 7. Obtain Nebraska State Electrical Division (NSED) electrical permit for any electrical work — contact Gary Lofton, (308) 325-2219, gary.lofton@nebraska.gov.
 8. For commercial or public-assembly projects, submit plans to the Nebraska State Fire Marshal (NSFM) for fire/life safety plan review at https://sfm.nebraska.gov/ 9.
 For construction disturbing one or more acres, obtain NDEE Construction Stormwater General Permit before breaking ground.

-Inspections can be scheduled via: Village of Oxford Village Office, (308) 824-3511, Zoning Administrator Barb Knuth, (308) 991-3687.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Oxford, NE via: Village of Oxford Village Office, (308) 824-3511, Zoning Administrator Barb Knuth, (308) 991-3687.

-Other cities in Furnas County
+Other jurisdictions in Furnas County.

-View all Furnas County jurisdictions →
+All Furnas County jurisdictions →